DEVSENSE/phptools-docs/docs/other/zed.md

 > For offline activation, and more options, please see _Activation_ section in https://www.npmjs.com/package/devsense-php-ls .

+> To troubleshoot the activation, please open Zed's [_Command Palette_](https://zed.dev/docs/command-palette), and search for "language server logs".
+Then switch to "phptools" tab.

 ### Settings

 Add any setting into the `"initialization_options"` section.
 For example: